nori-dot-eco/contracts/contracts/README.md

 ### RemovalQueue

-The queuing mechanism used by the _Market_ contract to maintain an ordered list of _Removal_ tokens listed for sale on behalf of a given supplier.
+The queing mechanism used by the _Market_ contract to maintain an ordered list of _Removal_ tokens listed for sale on behalf of a given supplier.

 ## Deprecated

 ### LockedNORI

 ### ERC777PresetPausablePermissions

+## Prior Audit

+[Omniscia](https://omniscia.io/nori-multiple-token-implementations/) audited NORI, BridgedPolygonNORI and LockedNORI in March of 2022.